-We elieve hat:
+We believe that:

-The ut-of-chool ime field is a vital partner in a systemic effort to support children and youth.
+The out-of-school time field is a vital partner in a systemic effort to support children and youth.

-• High uality out-of-school time programs have strong, positive effects on the academic, social and emotional development of children and youth.
+• High quality out-of-school time programs have strong, positive effects on the academic, social, and emotional development of children and youth.

 • High quality out-of-school time programs are a critical resource to address economic and educational inequities in our communities.

-• Out-of-school time professionals should be supported with the resources and professional development necessary to implement and continuously improve high quality out-of-school time programs.
+• Out-of-school time professionals should be supported with the resources and professional development opportunities necessary to implement and continuously improve high quality out-of-school time programs.

 • The out-of-school time field is innovative.
 Creating forums and opportunities for stakeholders and out-of-school time professionals to convene, learn, and share promising practices accelerates innovation and quality in the out-of-school time field.